-Important to note however: I’ve rarely used my Konjac Sponge morning and evening or even once everyday.
+Important to note: I’ve rarely used my Konjac Sponge morning and evening or even once every day.
 I use them at most 2 times a week, and sometimes only once a month.
 I go through phases where I might use them a lot (like in the summertime) when I need that extra deep cleanse.
-And when I only use them once a week to remove facial clay masks – which they are super handy for!
+And when I only use them once a week to remove face masks – which they are super handy for!
 So I’m not your average user I guess.

 My tips on prolonging the life of your Konjac Sponge